 How to Break Chart’s column?

 There is simplicity in breaking the column of a chart, and we are going to justify this simplicity.
-You will follow as I break one column.
+Follow along as I demonstrate how to break one column in Excel.

-But first, look at the data we want to break column on:
+First, examine the data in the example chart that we want to break the column on:

 data table